-We all know a friend, neighbour, or coworker who is struggling with a life crisis.
-The Sharing Hope in Crisis seminar (SHIC) will help you know what to say and what not to say to people who are grieving and enable you too compassionately and appropriately share the love and hope of Jesus Christ.
+We all know a friend, neighbor, or coworker who is struggling with a life crisis.
+The Sharing Hope in Crisis seminar (SHIC) will help you know what to say and what not to say to people who are grieving and enable you to compassionately and appropriately share the love and hope of Jesus Christ.

-This one-day seminar is suitable for everyone in the local church and is also ideal for counsellors, church leaders and those who encounter suffering people on a regular basis.
+This one-day seminar is suitable for everyone in the local church and is also ideal for counselors, church leaders and those who encounter suffering people on a regular basis.

-This advanced level course will enhance your skills to provide effective Emotional and Spiritual Care (ESC) to meet the disaster-related needs of disaster responders and disaster affected families and individuals within disaster operations.
+This course will enhance your skills to provide effective Emotional and Spiritual Care (ESC) to meet the disaster-related needs of disaster responders and disaster affected families and individuals within disaster operations.

 This course builds on the crisis intervention principles taught in the Critical Incident Stress Management (CISM) core courses to effectively integrate these principles within ESC teams for appropriate care throughout the disaster continuum from the immediate to long-term recovery process.

 This course is designed for trained clergy, chaplains, mental health professionals, and CISM trained crisis responders who desire to enhance their skills in providing Emotional and Spiritual Care to survivors of disaster and trauma.